Wall Street executives fret as U.S. presidential election is too close to call

 ‘PERFECT STORM’

-The U.S. stock market has risen 48.8% during Trump’s tenure through Tuesday’s close, according to the S&P 500 Index, which he has frequently cited as a measure of success.
+The S&P 500 Index has risen 48.8% during Trump’s tenure, which he has frequently cited as a measure of success.

 Policy-wise, the Trump administration has focused on lower taxes, deregulation and rethinking the U.S. position on global trade agreements in order to boost domestic manufacturing.